maximilianschmitt/cypress-routines/README.md

 		signup.routines.js
 ```

+You can also define [global routines](#global-routines).

 ### Writing routines

-A routines-file is a simple node.js module that exports a factory-function that returns an object with functions ("routines") attached to it.
+A routines-file is a simple node.js module that exports a factory-function that returns an object with functions ("routines") attached to it:

-These functions are the routines that can be called from their respective spec-file.

 ```js
 // cypress/integration/login.routines.js